Are you a Will Executor?

 Have you been chosen by a family member or friend to be the Executor of their Will?
 This means that you have been given responsibility to manage their estate according to the terms they’ve outlined in their Will and to protect their assets under the various laws and rules that govern estate administration in Australia.

-An executor’s duties may include responsibilities such as:
+In Victoria, an executor’s duties may include responsibilities such as:

 - Organising the funeral, notices for the paper, flowers

 - Obtaining a copy of the Death Certificate

 - Making sure any property and assets are safe and secure

 - Determining the value of assets